WinterIsPretty/Random-Graph-Maker/README.md

 simply: `if(isnumber(range), cos(angle) * pi / 180 * force, 0)`

-Then I use a running sum to get the real x and y positions
+-Then I use a running sum to get the real x and y positions

 `=scan(0,offset(offset,0,0,num),lambda(a,b,a+b))`